driteknight/onepassassembler/README.md

 # onepassassembler
-One Pass Assembler using Lex and Yacc for MASM 8086
+One Pass Assembler using Lex and Yacc for Microprocessor 8086